jjuris/screenshotextragtor/README.md

 # ScreenshoteXTraGtor

 A screenshot extractor tool written in GO lang.
-The script automates the process of extracting multiple screenshots from a video file at specified intervals using `ffmpeg`.
+The script automates the process of extracting multiple screenshots from a video file at specified intervals using [ffmpeg](https://www.ffmpeg.org).

 ## Installation